sgmonda/houstone/readme.md

 ![2020-06-24 14 57 07](https://user-images.githubusercontent.com/675812/85560715-32c76a00-b62b-11ea-8898-95a838a75802.jpg)

-[Houstone](https://github.com/sgmonda/houstone) is a web framework for [Deno](https://deno.land), focused on simplicity and maintainability.
+[Houstone](https://github.com/sgmonda/houstone) is a web framework for [Deno](https://deno.land), focused on simplicity and maintainability to ensure the best development experience.
 Take a look out there; you won't find anything easier to use.
 Do more writing less.

+**NOTE**: This project is still under development.
+You're welcome to contribute or enjoy it on your own, but don't try to use it in production.

+# Featues

+- Zero configuration needed for transpilation or compilation, so no webpack-like tools are needed.
+- Out-of-the-box usage metrics and status page.
+- Out-of-the-box usage limits, by IP and time.

+## Requirements

+- Deno >= 1.11.0

 # App hierarchy